KerbalFrench/KSRSS/README.md

 The grass and cactus textures are licensed MIT by Avera9eJoe and come from his mod, [Spectra](https://forum.kerbalspaceprogram.com/index.php?/topic/159443-16-spectra-v117-visual-compilation-1st-april-18/).
 All credit goes to him.

+SigmaLoadingScreens is bundled with this mod and is covered by its own license.

+Titan loading screen by Zarbon.
+Used with permission.

 ## Dependencies

 [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/)